 Today, Georgia Military College is one of the fastest growing two-year colleges in Georgia.
-The college, in addition to its campus in Milledgeville with extension centers in Sandersville, Madison, and Gray, has distant learning centers in Augusta, Atlanta, Columbus, Warner Robins and Valdosta.
+The college, in addition to its campus in Milledgeville with extension centers in Sandersville and Madison, has distant learning centers in Augusta, Atlanta, Columbus, Warner Robins and Valdosta.
 The total enrollment for the college exceeds 4800 traditional and nontraditional students, who study in day, evening and weekend programs.

-In addition to the 1000 plus college students, the Milledgeville campus of Georgia Military College provides educational opportunity for 450 middle school and high school students in grades six through twelve.
-The campus is best known for its distinctive military environment, the emphasis on character education and the early commissioning program for college cadet students.
-Today, there are 250 resident cadet students and 900 noncadet commuting students in the day and evening programs at the Milledgeville campus.
+The Milledgeville campus is best known for its distinctive military environment, the emphasis on character education and the early commissioning program for college cadet students.
+Today, there are 250 resident cadet students and 900 non-cadet commuting students in the day and evening programs at the Milledgeville campus.
 GMC's other campuses serve over 3600 commuter students.